Ever wonder why leaves change color each fall?

 The calendar needs an August footnote to remind us to watch the weather now for fall color later.
 Too many clouds, too much rain, or too much heat in the eighth month can make for a duller fall.
 September, though generally cooler, follows suit.
 “Drought is the other enemy of a good fall.”
 Neufeld adds, “The trees have to be in a healthy state — not water stressed — heading into the season.”

 Neufeld does his best to provide such guidance with continuing observation.
 The good news for would-be travelers is that “peak color” is a peculiarly local condition depending on the local weather, the mix of trees, the elevation above sea level, and the distance from the equator.
-Find out when you can see peak foliage in your back yard.

 Fall color starts earlier at higher altitudes and in northern regions than it does in lower elevations or farther south.
-Apply these rules to a map of North America and it is possible to zigzag north to south, higher to lower altitude to extend fall color viewing for nearly six weeks, maybe longer.
+Apply these rules to a map of North America and it is possible to zigzag north to south, higher to a lower altitude to extend fall color viewing for nearly six weeks, maybe longer.
 Fall color is about location, location, location—and good timing!

 Where palm trees, live oaks, and cactus grow, there is little to “rake home about” in autumn.
 The Gulf Coast and the arid southwest are mostly fall colorless.